ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/_review.md

         question: >
             Is bindless necessary for ray tracing?
         answers:
-            - We do not need it for shadows, but it is needed for reflections and refractions.
+            - You do not need it for shadows, but it is needed for reflections and refractions.
-            - Technically no, but we need it to implement our effects.
+            - Technically no, but you need it to implement our effects.
             - It is not needed, but it makes implementing our effects a lot easier.
         correct_answer: 3
         explanation: >